hideaki-j/hideaki-j.github.io/index.md

 **🇯🇵 Waseda University, Tokyo, Japan** - BEng.
 Applied Mathematics\
 March 2014
-- Earned a bachelor's from one of Japan's leading institutions, ranked 5th nationally in mathematics (2022 QS).
-- Passionate about mathematics, achieving multiple top-level grades in key subjects such as Mathematical Statistics, Differential Equations, and Applied Mathematics.
+- Graduated with a Bachelor's degree in math from a Japanese leading institution, excelling in key subjects such as Mathematical Statistics, Differential Equations, and Applied Mathematics.
 - Thesis on accent detection using Optimality Theory earned a top grade, further inspiring him to pursue a career in R&D.

 # 🏆 Awards